-It can be verified that the objective function is convex since it resembles the likelihood function for generalized linear model (GLM) with Bernoulli link functions.
+The objective function is convex since it resembles the likelihood function for a generalized linear model (GLM) with Bernoulli link functions.
 Thus it can be solved efficiently by convex optimization algorithms as we did for LS estimates.